 About Tasty Eats At Home:

 Tasty Eats At Home was born in July 2008 out of a desire to share my recipes and learning experiences with food.
-Our household consists of two full-time employed adults that work out of the home.
+Our household consists of two full-time employed adults that work out of the home, two dogs, and sometimes, three teenagers.
 Like a great deal of families, we lead a busy, hectic lifestyle at times.
-This doesn’t mean that dinner has to be reduced to fast food, frozen dinners, or processed foods.
-With a little planning , organization and know-how, we can all eat more natural, unprocessed, healthy foods and whole ingredients.
-My goal is to share with you my experiences as I learn to cook from scratch, and perhaps we can all put a good, healthy dinner together even with lifestyle constraints, at least some of the time!
+This doesn’t mean that dinner has to always be reduced to fast food, frozen dinners, or processed foods.
+With a little planning , organization and know-how, we can all eat more healthy foods and whole ingredients and from-scratch cooking.
+My goal is to share with you my experiences as I learn to cook, learn balance and moderation, and perhaps we can all put a good, healthy dinner together even with lifestyle constraints, at least some of the time!

 Most of the recipes are relatively easy to make, and call for ingredients that you can find in just about any grocery store.
-The recipes vary wildly, from various international cuisines, some gluten-free (all are gluten-free since June 2009!), dairy-free (all are dairy-free since July 2010!) or vegetarian, and some are “good ol’ home cooking.”
+The recipes vary wildly, from various international cuisines, some gluten-free, some dairy-free, some vegetarian, and some are “good ol’ home cooking.”
 Many can be made in a weeknight, although I do have some that are more of a “Sunday afternoon” type of meal.
 A few are adapted or inspired by friends, family, websites, some of the blogs I regularly view, or magazine articles.
 If you have a recipe you’d like me to try and then post on this blog, by all means, send it my way!
 The more we share, the better we all eat, right?

-As a young adult, at first my meals mostly consisted of ramen noodles, macaroni and cheese, or simply Special K for dinner.
-But once I tired of all of that, I attempted various dishes, and started to cook recipes from books.
+As a young adult, my meals mostly consisted of ramen noodles, macaroni and cheese, or Special K for dinner.
+Once I tired of all of that, I attempted various dishes, and started to cook recipes from books.
 There were times when I called good ol’ Mom up to ask her questions (“Mom, what exactly is in your meatloaf?
 What about that goulash stuff you used to make for us?”)
-I give credit to those family members who were subjected to the results of my attempts at first.
+I give credit to those family members who were subjected to the results of my first attempts.
 Although they were mostly successful, there were definitely a few nights of “less-than-pleasurable” eating.
-But it wasn’t until fairly recently that I decided to venture outside of my “comfort zone” in the kitchen, and attempt to learn and build on my knowledge, and document those successful recipes along the way.
+But it wasn’t until fairly recently that I decided to venture outside of my comfort zone in the kitchen, and attempt to learn and build on my knowledge, and document those successful recipes along the way.

-If you’d like to contact me, feel free to email me at firstname.lastname@example.org.
+If you’d like to contact me, feel free to email me at alta (at) tastyeatsathome (dot) com.
 Look forward to hearing from you!